Tanmay06/dependency-tree-based-text-similarity/README.md

 We are currently working on reformatting this repo into a library.
 Feel free to create a PR for current issues or raise a new one.

+We're following [Google Style guide](https://google.github.io/styleguide/pyguide.html) for python developement with mandatory type annotations to get some well documented and nicely written code.
+Further standards and practices are to be decided and open for suggestions.

 Cite our work if you are using any part it:
 ```
 @INPROCEEDINGS{8944671,